Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Generally, you see an orienting response when your dog adjusts his senses (pricking his ears, turning his head, dilating his pupils) in order to fix his attention on the stimulus.
-There may also be accompanying acts to ensure the sense are focused.
+There may also be accompanying acts to ensure the senses are focused.
 The dog may close his mouth and stop panting in order to focus better, hold his breath, or he may adjust his body in a certain way.

 Interestingly, if the stimulus occurs over and over, the dogs stop responding to it, and the orienting response no longer appears towards that particular stimulus.
 This is known as "habituation."
 Basically, the senses habituate and no longer respond to a trigger, a phenomenon not to be confused with the more systematic process known as desensitization.
 In other words, the dog's senses relax.

 This is mostly a survival process; it would be too tiring and stressful if the body would respond over and over to triggers that are not a threat.
 But if that noise were to change, or become more intense one day, you'll see the orienting response come back.

 Using an Orienting Response for Training and Behavior Modification

 The best thing about the orienting response is that it can be used to your advantage both in training and behavior modification.
-I like to train a conditioned orienting response to smacking noises, because they are salient to a dog and grab their attention so you can re-direct the dog to more appropriate behavior.
+I like to train a conditioned orienting response to smacking noises, because they are salient to a dog and grab their attention so you can redirect the dog to more appropriate behavior.
 I call it COR© training and use it for many, many circumstances.
-The best thing about it is that because the conditioning reflex towards the stimuli is rewarded, it's quite resistant to habituation.
-I have used it for years with my dogs, and they yet have gotten tired of it or stopped responding!
+The best thing about it is that, because the conditioning reflex towards the stimuli is rewarded, it's quite resistant to habituation.
+I have used it for years with my dogs, and they have yet to get tired of it or stopped responding!
 Here is how I do it: